-And that’s another major difference between French and American woman.
-Understatement is a cardinal rule in French fashion.
+That’s a major difference between French and American woman—understatement is a cardinal rule in French fashion.
 Anything that is too visible is considered garish.
 This is why the French little black dress is such a fashion icon, and why Audrey Hepburn and Grace Kelly will always be remembered as the American fashionable ladies.

 First of all, sneakers can be comfortable walking shoes.
 And walk you will.
 The very best way to discover Paris is to walk along its streets.
 Wearing shoes in which you feel comfortable walking 10 miles a day at a leisurely pace is a majorly important decision for the general mood of your stay in the French capital and you won't regret making that decision.

 Do not back off from wearing sneakers if these are your best walking shoes.
 And if you have even better walking shoes, pack them, even if they make you look like you are on a trekking trip.

 You should not ask yourself this question.
 Who cares about how you look in the street?
 Don’t be self-conscious, just be comfortable in your shoes.
 You are a visitor, these are your vacations, this is your very own time!
 Jeans and sneakers are international.